 - The purpose of the room requires messes to be made during its use.

 - The kitchen is often used as a collection area for various odds and ends (mail, etc.).

-While it is one of the most difficult places in the home to keep clutter-free, it is often one of the most desirable.
+While keeping the kitchen counter clean is difficult, it is often one of the most desirable.
 It is also completely achievable.
 We have made it an important feature of our house and you can accomplish it in yours as well.

 1. Remove the unnecessary.

 One of the biggest causes of clutter in our homes is our tendency to put too much stuff in too little of a space.
 When we do, it becomes difficult to store things, find things, and access them.
 As a result, we dread putting things away and it becomes convenient to leave things on the counter.

 Typically, the kitchen is full of this clutter.
-We have cupboards and shelves and drawers full of cooking utensils, gadgets, things we thought we needed, and items we purchased for a one-time use.
+We have cupboards and shelves and drawers full of cooking utensils, gadgets, things we thought we needed, and items we purchased for one-time use.

 If keeping your kitchen counters uncluttered is a problem in your home, this is the most important step you can take.
 Remove completely any item you no longer use.
 And store items used less than 3 times/year elsewhere.